Updated, but not completely, December 11, 2020. See free and open-source Mac statistics software

 Prism: 64-bit

 PSPP: Unsigned binary; 64-bit.
-Version 1.4 is safe for Mojave and Catalina.
 Source code, MacPorts, and Homebrew versions are available so you can build it yourself if needed.
-M1 optimization is unlikely to be fast, if it arrives at all.

 R (CRAN): 64-bit, signed

 SOFA: Unsigned but 64-bit; no new release since well before Mojave was launched.
 The Sofa people posted a note saying they need help packaging 1.5 for the Mac—in May 2019.
-(This note was added in December 2020.)
+(This note was added in December 2020 but checked and is still current in 2024!)
 In short, it may be best to look somewhere else.

 Sponsored by Toolpack Consulting